The City of Somerville's Key Systems Indicators

 Welcome to the City of Somerville's daily dashboard.
 The current temperature on the Somerville High roof is .
 Below, you will find data used by the Mayor's Office to track important trends on a daily and weekly basis.

 The chart above usually contains many of the same call types, which is why we track calls that increase more than average.
-During the last seven days, there was an increase in calls for Injured animal, Overgrowth or encroachment on private property, and Street/road defect.
+During the last seven days, there was an increase in calls for Overgrowth or encroachment on private property, Park/grounds issue, and Wild animal/rabies questions.
 This chart shows calls of those types for the last 120 days, while the map shows their location for the last week.